 Founder Karen Butler praises the quality and dedication of her staff and instructors and attributes SLG's welcoming and educational environment to them.
-"They're a fantastic group of women with servants' hearts," Butler says, adding that the past year has seen an increase in families coming through their trailer, as well as elderly women.
+"They're a fantastic group of women with servants' hearts," Butler says, adding that the of armed self-defense, and gun ownership.

+past year has seen an increase in families coming through their trailer, as well as elderly women.
 Butler says she advises women to buy a GLOCK 44 in .22LR along with their personal defense pistol, if only for the cost-savings of training with rimfire ammunition.